deity-io/falcon-platform-docs/docs/platform/getting-started/prerequisites.md

 sidebar_label: 1.
 Prerequisites
 ---

-## Falcon Platform account
+## DEITY Platform account

-Before you start you'll need a Falcon Platform account.
+Before you start you'll need a DEITY Platform account.

 You can <a href="https://deity.io/pricing" target="_blank" rel="noreferrer noopener">Choose your plan</a> and get an account setup from our site.